AnuBitux/build/README.md

+## This code will no longer be updated, progect has been moved here: https://github.com/AnuBitux-project/build

 # Build AnuBitux
 How we build AnuBitux and how to build it by yourself
 More info on our [official website](https://anubitux.org/how-to-build-anubitux-by-yourself/)